adamjmarkham/trade-with-confidence/README.md

 # Trade With Confidence

-Trade With Confidence - Stock price prediction tool using neural networks in Java Swing and Clojure
+Stock price prediction tool using neural networks in Java Swing and Clojure

 ## License